DFE-Digital/sts-plan-technology-for-your-school/oh-no-thoughts.md

 `DsiConstants` contains a large number of numeric/string IDs for DfE Sign-in organisation categories and establishment types.
 These are government reference data values that can and do change.
 Hardcoding them as `const` strings in a compiled assembly means a code change and redeployment is required every time the reference data changes.
 These should live in configuration or a seeded database table.

-### `ReflectionHelper` used for type discovery at runtime

-`ReflectionHelper.GetAllConcreteInheritingTypes<T>()` scans loaded assemblies at runtime to find subtypes.
-In a web application this is called per-request (or at least per-startup) and is expensive — reflection over all loaded types is slow and allocation-heavy.
-The Contentful content type mapping (`ContentfulContentTypeConstants`) already exists as a static dictionary; that pattern should be used consistently instead of runtime reflection.

 ### 30+ Contentful entry models in a single flat folder

 `Contentful/Models/` contains over 30 `*Entry` classes in one directory with no further grouping.
 As the content model grows this becomes very hard to navigate.
 Grouping by concern (questionnaire, recommendations, page components, navigation) would help significantly.